flythereddflagg/lpfgopt/docs/src/README.md

 ## Installation

-You can install via pip or using the setup.py script in the source code.
+You can install the lite versions via pip or using the setup.py script in the source code.
 Instructions are shown below.

 #### Minimum system Requirements for Installation